irlam/Eclectyc-Energy/README.md

 - [ ] Multi-tenancy support
 - [ ] Advanced user roles and permissions

+See also `docs/product_requirements.md` for a capability-by-capability gap analysis sourced from early product discovery.

 ## Inspiration & References

 This platform draws architectural inspiration from: